MeshackPatrick/CLIphase3/README.md

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-3.Make your changes and test thoroughly.
+3. Make your changes and test thoroughly.
-4.Create a pull request to merge your changes into the main branch.
+4. Create a pull request to merge your changes into the main branch.

 # License
 This project is licensed under the MIT License.